 BUT… it must sound natural.
 It must be YOU, talking to THEM, as a friend.
 So just write like you speak.

 There are no English grammar rules in copy.
 Your copy can make your English teacher want to vomit — and that’s fine.
 Because you’re not getting graded on your grammar.
-Your getting graded on how many opt-ins, sales, and sign-ups you can get.
+You're getting graded on how many opt-ins, sales, and sign-ups you can get.

 So write like you speak and it’ll go along way in amping up your copy.